swiftlang/swift-evolution/README.md

 # Swift Programming Language Evolution

+**Before you initiate a pull request**, please read the process document.
+Ideas should be thoroughly discussed on the swift-evolution mailing list first.

 This repository tracks the ongoing evolution of Swift.
 It contains:

 * Goals for upcoming Swift releases (this document)